SylvainGa/Tesla-Link/README.md

 ## Changelog since forking from srwalter:
 V7.19.0 Added the following
 - Teslemetry as a proxy to the Tesla Fleet API.
 Selectable in the App configuration.
 See documentation on how to use.
 Tesla-Link Tessie remains unchanged.
+- You can toggle the locking of the vehicle when launched from complications (ie, a watch face like Crystal Tesla),
 - Compiled with CIQ 7.2.1

 V7.18.0 Fixed the 412 error message thanks to a post I saw in the teslamate GitHub